Bring Paradise Home: 20 Tropical Living Room Ideas for Every Budget

 1. Monstera Deliciosa

 Watering: Water regularly.
 Once the top 2 to 4 inches of soil is dry, it’s time to water.
-Occasionally mist the plant or use a humidifier to create ideal growing conditions.
+Occasionally mist the plant or use a humidifier to create better growing conditions in dry climates.

 Soil & fertilization: Prefers slightly damp acidic and neutral soil.
 Fertilize every 2 to 4 weeks during growing season.

-Light: Keep in dappled shade or bright light.
-Avoid direct sunlight.
+Light: Keep in part shade with brighter indirect light.

 Where to place: Monstera thrives in humid conditions.
 It will do well in bathrooms, kitchens, and living rooms where it has room to grow.